ZyAndrew/ERTD/README.md

 ## Equipment and Some Examples of The Dataset
 ![Alt text](https://github.com/ZyAndrew/ERTD/blob/master/images/figure1.png)
 ## Download
-We have uploaded annotated images, labels and raw event data to cloud sever, users can download data by clicking the following links.
+We have uploaded annotated images, labels and raw event data to cloud sever, users can download data by clicking the following Mega sharing links.
-- Multi-modal dataset for object detection [download](https://mega.nz/fm/JZFkjAyB)

-- Multi-modal dataset for object detection [download](https://mega.nz/fm/JZFkjAyB)

-- Raw event data at daytime [download](https://mega.nz/fm/JZFkjAyB)

-- Raw event data at nighttime [download](https://mega.nz/fm/JZFkjAyB)

 data | File Size |Cloud Disk Link